Share This Article:

 Last but not least, be prepared for a foster “fail”.

-Many, many foster parents find their forever pet whilst foster caring and end up with a lifetime companion pet.
+Many foster parents find their forever pet whilst foster caring and end up with a lifetime companion pet.
 We fondly refer to this as a very successful foster “fail”.
-When this happens, (as it likely will) be prepared to go through the rescue organisation’s usual adoption process for forever homing.
+When this happens (as it likely will) be prepared to go through the rescue organisation’s usual adoption process for forever homing.

 On the other hand, not all foster experiences will be golden.
 You may come across troubled pets who may have seen abuse or neglect.
-It’s OK to burn out, to take breaks, and to have to send a specific pet to another foster carer if they have more experience.
-It’s OK to need help.
+It’s OK to burn out, take breaks, and send a specific pet to another foster carer if they have more experience.
+It’s OK to ask for help.
 It’s also OK to move on when your life changes, having helped many pets and leaving others for future fosterers to care for.

 Most people don’t foster animals forever.
-Some people take a lonely time in their life and foster until they move or other circumstances change.
+Some people use a time in their lives to provide foster care until their circumstances change.
 Some foster in their family home for many years.

 Courses you may like